 - Hormonal Imbalance: Sex hormones that surge during puberty, menopause, pregnancy, childbirth, etc. can affect your hair too.
 One must seek medical help to control such hormonal fluctuations, and procedural treatment for hair loss must be taken up in time, to avoid permanent effects.

 - Scalp Conditions: Skin conditions such as psoriasis and seborrheic dermatitis lead to thinning of hair in patches, which may also lead to severe hair loss.

 - Health Disorders: Certain medical conditions such as lupus, thyroid problem, diabetes, iron deficiency and eating disorders can cause hair loss.

 Here are some of the common signs of hair thinning:

 - More than 100-120 strands of hair shedding each day is the first sign of hair loss.
-We usually lose around 100 strands in a day due to the regular growth cycle of a hair.
+We usually lose around 100 strands in a day due to the regular growth cycle of hair.

-- Gradual thinning on the top of the head with scalp showing through the hair is also a sign of this concern.
+- Gradual thinning on the top of the head with the scalp showing through the hair is also a sign of this concern.
 Both men and women may see this on their scalp when hair begins to shed leaving behind a letter M like occurrence.
 Women may have it in a different pattern with the widening of the hair parting.